agude/agude.github.io/_books/the_tainted_cup.md

 over-stimulated, foul-mouthed Sherlock Holmes.
 They are called to solve the murder of an imperial engineer, leading them to uncover a deeper conspiracy.

-{{ this_book }}'s worldbuilding is fantastic, and unlike the last book I read,
-{{ house }}, it exists in service of the story.
+{{ this_book }}'s worldbuilding is fantastic!
+Most technology is plant-based, and many people have had their bodies enhanced in various ways to better suit their jobs---like Dinios's eidetic memory.
+Unlike {{ house }}, the last book I read, the worldbuilding exists in service of the story.
 The world feels organic because it isn't built through lore dumps but through the characters living in it.
-Half the excitement comes from unraveling the mystery, and the other half from unraveling the setting and discovering how it works.
+Half the excitement of reading {{ this_book }} comes from unraveling the central mystery, while the other half comes from gradually uncovering and understanding the intricacies of the setting.

 {{ this_book }} pays homage to {{ wolfes }} {{ botns }}.[^botns] The first
 chapter, with Dinios's arrival at the Haza manor, mirrors Severian's arrival